-Step #3: Select the External Keyboard in the list of available Bluetooth devices.
-[Keep Bluetooth Device turning on and Disconnect from other devices if in used]
+Step #3: Select the External Keyboard from the available Bluetooth devices list.
+[Keep Bluetooth Device turning on and Disconnect from other devices if in use]

 Step #4: Wait a few seconds, until iPad completes the pairing process with External Bluetooth Keyboard.

 For the first time, you’ll have to wait.
-Once the keyboard is added into paired devices, iPad won’t take much time when you connect the keyboard for the second time.
+Once the keyboard is added to paired devices, iPad won’t take much time when you connect the keyboard for the second time.

 Unable to Pair External Keyboard With iPad

 Did you check the external keyboard compatibility with iPad?
-If no then kindly ask the keyboard company about the compatibility.
-Because the old Bluetooth keyboard might not work appropriately with iPadOS 13 or in case of damage, the keyboard will disconnect frequently.
-We have made a list of Best External Keyboard for iPad, get one for you.
+If no,t then kindly ask the keyboard company about the compatibility.
+Because the old Bluetooth keyboard might not work appropriately with iPadOS, or in case of damage, the keyboard will disconnect frequently.
+We have made a list of the Best External Keyboard for iPad; get one for you.

 - Logitech Bluetooth Multi-Device Keyboard (Which we are using)